 - Respond selectively.
 Answer all informational questions no matter how rudely asked; do not answer abusive questions.

 - Do not criticize, act impatient, belittle, or make an aggressive person feel foolish.

 - Use active listening.
 Empathize with the person’s feelings but not with the behavior.
 Try not to judge or patronize the person.
 Using silence and being supportive can be more important than what is said.

 - Do not solicit how a person is feeling or interpret feelings in an analytic way.

 - Explain and enforce reasonable limits with persons who become defensive, disruptive, or belligerent.
 Offer simple and clear choices and consequences to the person, ensuring that they are reasonable and enforceable.

 - Do not attempt to bargain with a threatening person.

 - Never lie to the person and do not make promises that cannot be kept.

-- If possible, try to tap into the person’s cognition by asking, “Help me to understand what it is you are saying (or wanting).”
+- If possible, try to tap into the person’s cognition by stating, “Help me to understand what it is you’re saying (or wanting).”
 This may distract them from attacking in order to teach you what you want to know.

 - If the person has a weapon, do not try to disarm him/her.
 Evacuate the area and call 911.